pposte/AngularJS-Exercise/README.md

 #Running Instruction

-If running locally without ant IDE try to run on Safari or Firefox.
+If running locally without any IDE try to run on Safari or Firefox.
 Chrome and IE has some restrictions.

 #Display Contacts/Outlets Coding Exercise
 For this exercise, you will create a web page that will read in and display a collection of Media Contacts and thier Outlets.